Airflow Incidents and Task Observability

 0. Add Airflow Connection to Monte Carlo

-1. Under Settings -> Integrations, go to the ETL Tool Connection section.
+1. Under Settings -> Integrations, go to the ETL Tool Connection section

-2. Use the Create button and select Airflow.
+2. Use the Create button and select Airflow

 Alternatively, you can add an Airflow connection using the Monte Carlo CLI.

-1. Create a Monte Carlo API Key
+1. Create a Monte Carlo Gateway Key

 2. Install airflow-mcd from PyPi to Airflow